 This parameter contains up to 3 variables (4 on controllers with Spektrum radio support) and is used to set which type of command the controller will respond in priority and in which order.
-The first item is the first priority, second †second priority, third †third priority.
+The first item is the third priority, the second item is the fourth priority, and the third item is the fifth priority.
+The first priority belongs to the script mode and the second priority belongs to the CAN mode.
 Each priority item is then one of the three (four) command modes: Serial, Analog (Spektrum) or RC Pulse.
 See Command Priorities in the User Manual.
 Default prority orders are: 1-Serial, 2-Pulse, 3-None.

-Syntax Serial: ^CPRI pp nn
+Syntax Serial: ^CPRI pp nn ~CPRI [pp]

-~CPRI [pp]

-Syntax Scripting: setconfig(CPRI, pp, nn)
+Syntax Scripting: setconfig(\CPRI, pp, nn)